Further recent improvements to The Hub 2019/20

 F&BV CDT bought a building to create a self-sustaining facility for the communities of Fauldhouse and the Breich Valley.

 Ownership of 10 Main Street, Fauldhouse was obtained on 31 March 2010.
 95% of the purchase price was awarded by the Big Lottery Growing Community Assets fund and the remaining 5% came from LEADER (European funding).

 The building refurbishment was completed by May 2011.
 Funding for the construction works and new equipment needed came from the Lottery Growing Community Assets fund, The Levenseat Trust (Landfill Tax), Third Sector Enterprise Fund (Scottish Government) and LEADER (European funds).

-The Hub provides premises for the FCDT and is the base for the FCDT’s current and future projects.
-West Lothian Social Enterprise Network (WLSEN) and Delivered Next Day Personally CIC (DNDP) are both currently housed in The Hub.
+The Hub provides premises for the F&BV CDT and is the base for the F&BV CDT’s current and future projects.
+The Breich Valley Information Service and then the West Lothian Social Enterprise Network (WLSEN) have been housed in The Hub through the years.

 Initial running costs have been mostly grant funded (by the Lottery), with an ever increasing amount raised through income generation.
 Income is raised from room rentals and project management.
-The intention is for the building to be self-sustaining in five years.
+The intention is for the building to be self-sustaining.

 Here are some of the ideas for The Hub that came from our original community consultation

 - A venue for positive activities for local people, including health walks, youth events, arts & crafts/sewing/cooking workshops and a Community Cinema